mkaz/working-with-go/pages/strings.md

 # Working with Strings

-A set of examples using Golang and creating and manipulating strings.
-The [`strings`](http://golang.org/pkg/strings/) standard library contains most of the functions you'll use to work with string.
+A set of examples working with strings in Golang.
+The `strings` standard library contains most of the functions you'll use to work with string. <div class="sidenote">See [strings package](http://golang.org/pkg/strings/) documentation</div>

-You can create and set a variable in one step using `:=` operator.
+Create and set a variable in one line using `:=` operator.
 Go will automatically determine the type by the assignment.

 ```go
 str := "This is an example string"
 ```

-In general, Go does not operate on standard values using an object oriented dot notation like JavaScript and Python.
-Instead, the function typically involve passing in the variable you are working on.
+In general, Go does not use a standard object oriented notation to operate on values.
+This differs from languages like JavaScript and Python.
+Instead in Go, you typically pass in the variable you are working on to the function.
+Here is an example using the `Contains` function from the `strings` package:

 ```go
 exists := strings.Contains(str, "example")
 ```
+Here is a full example program, that uses the `ToLower` function to convert a string to lowercase, and `Contains` to check if a string contains another.

 ```go
 package main